Blog post

 This is reliable but comes with trade-offs, like needing to use a tool similar to ccache to perform an incremental build.
 Sometimes, that’s not an option.

-In SonarQube 9.9 LTS, it’s possible to pass a compilation database to the scanner instead of wrapping a full build, offering increased flexibility.
+In SonarQube Server 9.9 LTS, it’s possible to pass a compilation database to the scanner instead of wrapping a full build, offering increased flexibility.

 Read more about this in the blog post: Compilation database: An alternative way to configure your C or C++ analysis